bxdoan/bxdoan/README.md

 <div align="center">

-> Knowing you’re different is only the beginning.
-If you accept these differences you’ll be able to get past them and grow even closer.
+> All we can do is live until the day we die.
+Control what we can…and fly free.

-> — Miss Kobayashi —
+> — Deneil Young —

 </div>